melanierawluk/mindful-meds-capstone/README.md

 }
 ```

-### GET /user/:id/meds/active
+### GET /user/:id/meds
-- Endpoint to retrieve a list of all current meds for specified user
+- Endpoint to retrieve a list of all meds for specified user.
+To get current meds, filter response for `active: true`

 Parameters:
 - id: The ID of the user that we want retrieved
-- active: Include only the medications that are set to `active: true`

 Response: